 California’s Butte County Jail (BCJ), with a population of nearly 600 prisoners, has a mail policy that prohibits unsolicited commercial materials.

 In August 2004, CJA asked BCJ officials to distribute its magazine to prisoners.
-BCJ refused, concluding that doing so would violate ...
+BCJ refused, concluding that doing so would violate the jail’s ...

 Larry Darnell Gordon, 45, was being transported to a Berrien County court proceeding on July 11, 2016 when he overpowered a deputy, stole his gun and tried to take hostages during an escape attempt.
 Gordon fatally shot two bailiffs in the ensuing chaos and wounded a sheriff’s deputy and a nearby civilian before being gunned down by other court officers.